COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave08/07/20

 From 1 July, it will be possible to bring furloughed employees back to work on a part-time basis.
 Further details are set out in the factsheet that the Government published on this and the self-employment income support scheme.

-We understand that additional guidance on flexible furloughing and how to calculate claims will be published on 12 June.
+Additional guidance on flexible furloughing and how to calculate claims was published on 12 June.

 The portal by which employers submit claims under the scheme went live on 20 April.
 Employers will be required to pay their employees’ salaries and wait to be reimbursed by HMRC (unless they can reach agreement with an employee to defer payment).